haysch/Photo-Organizer/README.md

 - [x] Extract image metadata
 - [x] Rename image
 - [] Add sorting in designated output folder structure
-- [] Add all extracted metadata to test suite.
 - [] Add functionality to save metadata to CSV/JSON or database

 - [] Maybe rewrite use of Dictionary to actual values in ImageFile.

 ## Disclaimer